A Typical Kindergarten Day

 The kindergarten musical experience includes singing, movement, playing

-instruments, dancing, early music reading skills, listening skills, and music
+instruments, dancing, early music reading skills, listening skills, and

-ways.
+standards in creative ways.
 They participate in holiday programs,

 Civilization Fair and the Kindergarten play which develops acceptance

 and self-confidence in their abilities to perform and enjoy music in

 their lives.
-The children also study

-“classical composer of the month” with the Southfield Orchestra Director.
+The children also study a “classical composer of the month” with the Southfield Orchestra Director.

-Kindergarten students use classroom centers and daily experiences to explore
+Kindergarten students use classroom centers and daily experiences to

-play each year which integrates thematic classroom study
+also perform a play each year which integrates thematic classroom study

 Kindergarten students receive instruction in French twice weekly from a

 certified French teacher.
-The content- based program uses stories and music as
+The content- based program uses stories and

-conversational French, as well as a beginning
+oral skills and conversational French, as well as a beginning

 understanding of the written language through visual aids.

-Kindergarten students receive instruction from a certified teacher once a
+Kindergarten students receive instruction from a certified teacher once

-of a variety of artistic media.
+and utilization of a variety of artistic media.
 Children develop

 enthusiasm for art and enhanced motor skills.
 Classroom teachers also

 offer many varied art experiences which support curriculum themes.

-Southfield Kindergarten students develop motor ability and cooperation skills
+Southfield Kindergarten students develop motor ability and cooperation

+education specialists.
 Children develop strength, flexibility, and

 endurance while engaging in group and individual learning.